 If your car doesn’t seem to suffer from a crankcase pressure leakage problem, you’ll have to inspect the oil pump instead.
-Start by removing the timing cover and all of the timing components to be able to remove the oil pump.
-Once you have it in hand, inspect the relief valve and make sure it moves freely.
+Start by removing the timing cover and all of the timing components to remove the oil pump.
+Once you have it in hand, inspect the relief valve, and make sure it moves freely.
 Remove the pump body cover and visually inspect the drive and driven rotors for damage.
 Using a feeler gauge, measure the clearance between both rotors and make sure it’s according to specs.

 Lubrication systems are absolutely more complicated to troubleshoot than most other systems simply because of where the main components are located.
 That’s why being able to accurately pinpoint where the problem comes from based only on the symptoms can save you a lot of time and money.
-On the other hand, playing with the lubrication system without the proper knowledge and skill set can also end up doing more harm than good.
+On the other hand, playing with the lubrication system without the proper knowledge and skill set can also do more harm than good.
 If you aren’t sure if you are qualified enough to perform the more complicated tasks on this list, it never hurts to try to locate the source of the symptoms and collect as much information as you can about the problem.
-Being able to adequately describe what’s wrong with your car to your mechanic will also ensure your trip to the repair shop cost you as little as possible.
+Being able to adequately describe what’s wrong with your car to your mechanic will ensure your trip to the repair shop cost you as little as possible.